How to use the products in the PavePad series – 10 Rules of Thumb

 Get as close to the capping and outer edges as possible to avoid gaps.
 If there are big gaps then adapt your PavePad, so the distance to the wall becomes as small as possible.
 If you still have gaps, close the gaps from the side or the bottom with gutter guards.
 This way, you avoid dirt and leaves gathering under your deck.
 Basically: Either customize the tiles/planks or customize the PavePad to the surroundings.

 As far as possible, avoid cuts in the outermost row, push them into the second row.
-It goes without saying – a smaller surface is lighter, more unstable, and more likely to shake under external load.
-"Where do I want to enjoy the view on my roof terrace?"
-Ask yourself It is often standing along the edge with your arms resting on the guard.
+It goes without saying – a smaller surface is lighter, more unstable and more prone to buckling under external loads.
+Ask yourself “where will I enjoy the view on my roof terrace?”
+It’s often standing along the edge with your arms on the railing.
 Therefore, the outer edges must be strong and stable.

 Some roof constructions are better for establishing a terrace on than others.
 The firmer the surface, the less it yields to weight during construction.
 A terrace directly on insulation material, e.g. Rockwool flexi batts, will, therefore, provide challenges and more adjustments as it is exposed to weight, than, for example, a concrete deck.
 The insulation material is given on the basis of weight influence, which is almost impossible to take into account, as it will vary from roof to roof.
 As a general rule, however, it provides an additional need for stacking the PavePads for stability.